Aim: To bring together senior people to discuss gender diversity at senior/executive levels

 Janet Musgrave, Director, BIE

 Margaret McDonagh, Co-Founder of the Pipeline

-Last week on the 25th of April, co-founder of The Pipeline Margaret McDonagh, led a round-table at the offices of BIE Executive, discussing gender diversity at the senior executive level.
-The event was hosted by Janet Musgrave, Director, and Emma-Claire Kavanagh, Executive Director, of BIE’s HR Practice and was attended by HRDs across several sectors, who shared anecdotes about both their organisation’s and their own experiences on progression to senior positions.
+On the 25th of April, co-founder Margaret McDonagh, led a round-table at BIE Executive, discussing gender diversity at executive level.
+The event was hosted by Janet Musgrave, Director, and Emma-Claire Kavanagh, Executive Director, of BIE’s HR Practice.
+It was attended by HRDs across several sectors, who shared anecdotes about both their organisation’s and their own experiences on progression to senior positions.

 It was thought-provoking to hear how most attendees are struggling to find suitably qualified women to fill roles at a senior level.
 Also, how the numbers of women being given the chance to progress declines the higher up they go in an organisation.
 One view expressed was that “a lot of people pay lip service to gender diversity, but how do organisations get genuine, cognitive diversity?”
 Most gender diversity is usually present in the support functions but there are not enough for board/executive positions.